Editor’s note: This article was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 Other eCommerce sites choose to save the “create an account” step until the end of the checkout process.
 This can remove a barrier for new customers’ conversions, while still giving them the option to create their account after the purchase is complete.

-Test These eCommerce Checkout Best Practices Today
+Test These eCommerce Checkout & Shopping Cart Best Practices Today

-The 10 eCommerce checkout page designs above are modern standards we recommend to streamline your checkout process and maximize your online sales.
-But remember: Not all of these practices provide similar results for businesses.
+The 11 eCommerce cart designs and checkout page designs are modern standards we recommend to streamline your customers’ checkout experience and maximize your online sales.

 As always when it comes to conversion rate optimization, make sure to test a few strategies individually to determine their effectiveness and what will work best for your eCommerce store.